wagnerjfr/java_concurrency_algorithms/README.md

 ```
 /**
  * Simple sample of Producer/Consumer using ArrayBlockingQueue (ThreadSafe)
- * - One Producer adds items in a pipeline in a frequency of 100ms
+ * - One Producer adds items in a pipeline in a frequency of 200ms
  * - The pipeline has a limit of 5 items
- * - When the pipeline is full, the Producer will wait for 500ms
  * - Two consumers take items from the pipeline and consumes it in 500ms
  */
 ```